sigbit/mcp-auth-proxy/README.md

 ## Overview

 - **Drop-in OAuth 2.1/OIDC gateway for MCP servers — put it in front, no code changes.**
-- **Your IdP, your choice**: Google, GitHub, or any OIDC provider — e.g. Okta, Auth0, Azure AD, Keycloak — plus optional password with allow-list.
+- **Your IdP, your choice**: Google, GitHub, or any OIDC provider — e.g. Okta, Auth0, Azure AD, Keycloak — plus optional password.
 - **Publish local MCP servers safely**: Supports all stdio, SSE, and HTTP transports.
 For stdio, traffic is converted to `/mcp`.
 For SSE/HTTP, it’s proxied as-is.
 Of course, with authentication.
 - **Verified across major MCP clients**: Claude, Claude Code, ChatGPT, GitHub Copilot, Cursor, etc. — the proxy smooths client-specific quirks for consistent auth.